 Building a portfolio as a developer is both exciting and surprisingly tricky.
 You want it to be fast, look great, and actually rank on Google.
-Here's how I built mine from scratch.
+Here's how I, Abhishek Sharma, built mine from scratch as a full stack engineer.

 Why Next.js?